gchq/Gaffer/operation-runner/README.md

 Operation Runner
 ================

-The Operation Runner is a command line tool allowing Operations to be executed against a graph.
+The Operation Runner is a command line tool allowing Operations to be executed against a graph:

 ```bash
 java -jar operation-runner-<version>-with-dependencies.jar \